 Introduction: Metro driving is one of the newest jobs in Iran.
-Due to the lack of studies about train drivers’ workload, there is no comprehensive information about factors that effect on workload.
-This study aimed to analysis the factors that may affect driver workload, in order to recommend the control measures.
+Due to the lack of studies about train drivers’ workload, there is no comprehensive information about factors that effect workload.
+This study aimed at analyzing the factors that may effect driver workload, in order to recommend control measures.

-Methods: In this mixed method study, data generation was made through field observations, document reviews, individual interviews, focus group interviews and focus group discussions.
-In order to field data collection, The Institute for occupational ergonomics and CCD Design & Ergonomics Ltd’s developed tools were used.
-Directed content analysis was used to qualitative data analysis.
+Methods: In this mixed method study, data generation was done through field observations, document reviews, individual interviews, focus group interviews, and focus group discussions.
+In order to perform field data collection, the institute for occupational ergonomics and CCD Design and Ergonomics Ltd’s developed tools were used.
+Directed content analysis was used for qualitative data analysis.

-Results: Overall, 65 factors were extracted as the factors that may affect driver workload.
-The extracted factors were drawn on a fishbone diagram, over 8 Categories, including management, supervision and organizational climate, infrastructure, job design, journey, and environmental as distal factors and time pressure, information exchanges, and individual factors as Proximal factors.
+Results: Overall, 65 factors were extracted as the factors that may effect driver workload.
+The extracted factors were drawn on a fishbone diagram, over 8 categories, including management, supervision and organizational climate, infrastructure, job design, journey, and environmental as distal factors and time pressure, information exchanges, and individual factors as proximal factors.

-Conclusion: Some of the distal factors are the nature of an urban transport system, so the only amendment is compensatory programs, and some of them can be resolved by Long-term plans.
-Anyway, workload of train drivers can be amendment with focus on the proximal factors in short-term, and the distal factors in long-term.
+Conclusions: Some of the distal factors are the nature of an urban transport system, so the only amendment is compensatory programs, and some of them could be resolved by long-term plans.
+Workload of train drivers could be reduced with a focus on the proximal factors in the short-term, and the distal factors in the long-term.